DifuseHQ/difuse-docs/src/firewall/aliases.md

   <img src="./img/9.png" width="95%" />
 </a>

 It’s imperative to note that you should **NOT** use **aliases** or **traffic rules** to block specific websites on the LAN, instead the **Content Filtering & Adblock** service should be used.
-Due to advent of services like cloudflare (which incidentally a lot of websites use) multiple hundreds or even thousand websites may share the same IP address, which makes it very hard to just block one or two websites with traffic rules.
+Due to advent of services like cloudflare (which incidentally a lot of websites use) multiple hundreds or even thousands websites may share the same IP address, which makes it very hard to just block one or two websites with traffic rules.